navancommits/2025-Sitecorelemon/README.md

 11. Select the deployment type (Standard, Global Standard, etc.).
 12. Set the "Tokens per Minute Rate Limit" if needed.
 13. Deploy the model: Click "Deploy" to initiate the deployment process.

+Once the chat model is deployed, you can get the deployment name, resource name and OpenAI key  - https://www.youtube.com/watch?v=4DiTF8k0b0U&t=17s

 ## Installation instructions
 ⟹ Write a short clear step-wise instruction on how to install your module.